gpozzi/capstone-google-analytics/README.md

 #### NYC Taxi & Limousine Commission
 <img align="center" src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6d/Nyctlc_logo.webp/300px-Nyctlc_logo.webp.png" width="250">
 The New York City Taxi and Limousine Commission (NYC TLC) is an agency of the New York City government that licenses and regulates the medallion taxis and for-hire vehicle industries, including app-based companies.
 The TLC's regulatory landscape includes medallion (yellow) taxicabs, green or Boro taxicabs, black cars (including both traditional and app-based services), community-based livery cars, commuter vans, paratransit vehicles (ambulettes), and some luxury limousines.

 #### Mario Maven
 Mario is the Lead Dispatcher and the solicitor of the dashboard.
-Let's take a look at the
+Let's take a look at the job description of a typical Lead Dispatcher:

-- Dispatcher role: Taxi dispatchers, also called starters, send cabs off to customers and keep records of all road-service calls.
+> Taxi dispatchers, also called starters, send cabs off to customers and keep records of all road-service calls.
 They may stay in touch with the drivers while they are on the road, communicating by phone, computer, or two-way radio.
 They help drivers with problems and answer their questions.
 For example, they may tell drivers which routes to take to avoid traffic jams.
 When drivers are involved in accidents, dispatchers call for assistance and send other taxis to the customers.

-Read more: Taxi Dispatcher Job Description, Career as a Taxi Dispatcher, Salary, Employment - Definition and Nature of the Work, Education and Training Requirements, Getting the Job - StateUniversity.com https://careers.stateuniversity.com/pages/790/Taxi-Dispatcher.html#ixzz7CltXiIUu

 Business goal: achieve operational efficiency by efficiently allocating taxis to different zones so they will have to move less to pick up a passenger.
 Pain point: